ncatlab/nlab-content/pages/8/8/4/1/11488/content.md

 ## Idea

-Quantale is an analogue of a noncommutative ring and a noncommutative generalization of a locale; it is a semigroup in the monoidal category of
-[[sup-lattice]]s; therefore, for a quantale $Q$, a left $Q$-module should be a sup-lattice $M$ together with an action $Q\otimes M\to M$ satisfying the usual axioms.
-The special case (when the quantale is unital, commutative and hence a locale) is the case of modules over a locale (localic modules), and the multiobject version are the quantaloid modules.
+A [[quantale]] is an analogue of a noncommutative ring and a noncommutative generalization of a locale; it is a semigroup in the monoidal category of [[sup-lattice]]s; therefore, for a quantale $Q$, a left $Q$-module should be a sup-lattice $M$ together with an action $Q\otimes M\to M$ satisfying the usual axioms.
+In the special case when the quantale is unital and commutative and hence a locale, such a module is called a "localic module", or module over a locale.
+The multiobject generalization is called a quantaloid module.

 ## References